UK priority sector market overview

 Education

-For UK students seeking opportunities abroad, Canada is a top-ten destination, presenting low-cost, high quality study options with clear and desirable post-graduation visa pathways.
+As the UK’s education sector has shifted post-Brexit, UK students continue to look abroad and Canada remains a top-ten destination for study, presenting low-cost, high quality study options with clear and desirable post-graduation visa pathways.

 For UK higher education institutions seeking to diversify international partnerships, Canada provides unique mobility options and world-renowned R&D infrastructure.